Ptyas korros (Indo-Chinese Rat Snake)

 Thais say: (ngoo sing baan)

-Length: Adults are just over 1 meter.
+Length: Adults are just over 1 meter, but can reach near 2 meters.

 Range: All over Thailand and most of Asia including: Burma (Myanmar), Cambodia, China, Hong Kong, India, Bangladesh, Indonesia, Laos, Taiwan, Thailand, Vietnam, Western Malaysia, and Singapore.